*updated November 2024

 Lead generation: Lead generation is the process of generating potential customers or clients through targeted PR and marketing efforts.
 This can involve tactics such as email marketing, social media advertising, and content marketing.

-Media kit: A media kit is a collection of materials, such as press releases, bios, and images, that can be used to promote your brand or product to journalists and media outlets
+Media kit: A media kit is a collection of materials, such as press releases, bios, and images, that can be used to promote your brand or product to journalists and media outlets (often included with a pitch)

 Networking: Networking is an essential part of building relationships and expanding your reach in the PR industry.
 This term refers to the act of connecting with other professionals, attending events, and engaging with others in your field.